Olympics-Rugby-New Zealand claim Sevens gold with victory over France | Sports-Games

 Olympics-Rugby-New Zealand claim Sevens gold with victory over France

-The game was made safe for Fiji when Reapi Ulunisau burst through a gap in the Britain defence and streaked away for a try, though Jones grabbed her second to reduce the deficit to nine points.
+The game was made safe for Fiji when Reapi Ulunisau burst through a gap in Britain's defence and streaked away for a try.
 It is a second successive fourth-place finish at the Olympics for the British women after they also lost the bronze-medal match in 2016.

-New Zealand claimed their first ever gold medal in Olympic Rugby Sevens with a 26-12 victory over France in the final of the women's competition at Tokyo Stadium on Saturday.
-Fiji earlier followed up their gold in the men's competition with a bronze in the women's event, defeating Britain 21-12 in the third-place play-off, having narrowly lost a pulsating semi-final against New Zealand.
+New Zealand claimed their first ever gold medal in Olympic Rugby Sevens with a 26-12 victory over France in the final of the women’s competition at Tokyo Stadium on Saturday.
+Fiji earlier followed up their gold in the men’s competition with a bronze in the women's event, beating Britain 21-12 in the third-place playoff, having narrowly lost a pulsating semi-final against New Zealand.

+New Zealand won the silver medal at the Olympics five years ago, and another silver in the men’s competition in Tokyo, but finally they have their gold.
+"I have looked at my silver medal (from Rio 2016) every day since I have been here," New Zealand's Ruby Tui told reporters.

 When the Pacific islanders were finally able to break out with quick hands on the right wing, Nakoci raced in for a second score, before Megan Jones dotted down for Britain to make it 14-5.
-The game was made safe for Fiji when Reapi Ulunisau burst through a gap in the Britain defence and streaked away for a try, though Jones grabbed her second to reduce the deficit to nine points.
+The game was made safe for Fiji when Reapi Ulunisau burst through a gap in Britain's defence and streaked away for a try.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)